rowanthorpe/build-jack-fox/README.md

 * I was [pointed to an issue where version 59 audio fails](https://twitter.com/malkavianbilbao/status/974698569331625984) due to the sandbox blocking `bind()`.
-Apparently for v59 the only workaround is to set `security.sandbox.content.level=0` in `about:config` (which is not a good idea unless you really understand the consequences), but luckily due to an architectural change the issue won't affect v60 onwards ([confirmed OK](https://twitter.com/malkavianbilbao/status/997162915240316933) now that v60 is out in Debian Unstable).
+Apparently for v59 the only workaround is to set `security.sandbox.content.level=0` in `about:config` (which is not a good idea unless you really understand the consequences), but luckily due to an architectural change the issue doesn't affect v60 onwards ([confirmed OK](https://twitter.com/malkavianbilbao/status/997162915240316933) now that v60 is out in Debian Unstable).
   Personally, I just waited and jumped from version 58 to 60.